poly-hammer/meta-human-dna-addon/README.md

 1. Check `Releases`
 1. Click `Apply`.

-You will now get an email notification every time there is a new version of an addon released.
+You will now get an email notification every time there is a new version of the addon released.

 ## Development Dependencies